 Although the back and forward arrow buttons on the lower left and lower right side allow you to navigate back and forth between pages, they, however, are hard to reach on bigger iPhones.
-And therefore, using swipe gesture, as an alternative, makes more sense on these devices.
-So, now every time you browse on Safari, you can either swipe from left-to-right or right-to-left to navigate between webpages.
+And therefore, using swipe gestures as an alternative makes more sense on these devices.
+So, now every time you browse on Safari, you can either swipe from left-to-right or right-to-left to navigate between web pages.

 8. Offline Reading

 There are times when you come across interesting articles which you wish you could save offline or read later.
 At such times, the offline reading feature can come in handy.
 To add an article to offline reading, with the webpage (for the article) open, hit the share icon and tap on ‘Add to Reading List.’

 Although some might be aware of this trick, a few will find it surprising.
 Consider a scenario where you are researching something on the internet and want to switch between a few selected tabs back and forth.
 In such a situation, reordering tabs to arranging them close to one another can turn out to be helpful.
 To reorder or rearrange tabs, hit the Tabs icon and press and hold on to the tab you want to move.
 And then drag it to the position you want.

 If you don’t like a particular search engine and want to change it with your preferred search engine of choice, Safari allows you to do so.
 For this, head over to Settings > Safari, and tap on ‘Search Engine’ under ‘Search.’
 From here, tap on the one you wish to add as your default search engine.